Qumulo/daily-storage-reports-app/readme.md

 This table shows a detiled breakdown of path metrics for the cluster or filtered path.
 * Level - The level of the directory with zero being the root (/) directory
 * Path - The directory path on the cluster
 * Capacity - The capacity used by the directory and its children for the last date of the report.
+If the capacity column shows "[Deleted]", there is a chance the directory exists, but that it is now smaller than the minimum capacity (0.05% of total used capacity) for tracking over time.
 * Capacity Change - The change in used capacity for the directory and its children between the first and last date of the report.
 * IOPS - The average IOPS for the directory and its children during the date range of the report.